Academic Honesty - Philosophy

 - Student(s) receive a score of zero on the assignment.

-- Any consequence of academic dishonesty may include any of the following consequences: suspension, behavioral probation, or expulsion.
+- Any consequence of academic dishonesty may include any of the following consequences: suspension, academic or behavioral probation, or expulsion.